-It has been estimated that the first dipping vats for cattle were invented in the late 1800’s for the purpose of combating the cattle tick fever also known as splenetic fever from its characteristic lesions of the spleen.
-This infectious disease were caused by microbes that were spread by the cattle fever tick.
-Dipping vats became more popular for use in the early 1900’s and were used both on cattle and goats.
-Dipping vats were widely used up until the 1950’s and have created environmental concerns over the contamination of chemicals used in particular arsenic.
+It has been estimated that the first dipping vats for cattle were invented in the late 1800s for the purpose of combating cattle tick fever, also known as splenetic fever, from its characteristic lesions of the spleen.
+This infectious disease was caused by microbes that were spread by the cattle fever tick.
+Dipping vats became more popular for use in the early 1900s and were used both on cattle and goats.
+Dipping vats were widely used up until the 1950s and have created environmental concerns over the contamination of chemicals used in particular arsenic.

-Dipping vats were designed to accomplish full emersion of the cattle so vats were deep on one end and shallow on the other end with steps leading out of the vat.
+Dipping vats were designed to accomplish full emersion of the cattle, so vats were deep on one end and shallow on the other end, with steps leading out of the vat.
 Vats were usually surrounded by fencing creating a chute to drive the cattle through.
-Most vats were constructed out of concrete and it was important to have a non skid bottom so cattle could control their footing.
+Most vats were constructed out of concrete, and it was important to have a non-skid bottom so cattle could control their footing.
 As the cattle were driven through the vat, and once they began to walk from the vat, control areas were established where the poison would drip from the cattle prior to entering an area where they could completely dry.
-Poison from the vat would at some point be drained from the vat into an area away from any wells or streams that was fenced off to prevent any animals from being poisoned.
-The end result of this dipping process was potential contamination of the soil and ground water in many locations.
+Poison from the vat would, at some point, be drained from the vat into an area away from any wells or streams that were fenced off to prevent any animals from being poisoned.
+The end result of this dipping process was potential contamination of the soil and groundwater in many locations.

-Why is it important for a real estate broker engaged in the selling of farm and ranch property in Texas and the Texas Hill Country to be aware of the environmental issues that can be posed by abandoned dipping vats located on Texas ranches, and how are those environmental issues best addressed so as to insure your seller or buyer are aware of the environmental concerns, and why they should be onboard with addressing those concerns.
-Texas real estate ranch brokers should understand that environmental concerns such as cattle and goat dipping vats are important because of the long lasting contamination factors that remain present today from those practices that began occurring in the early 1900’s and lasted through the 1950’s.
-Contamination of streams, soils, and groundwater form dipping vats can result in claims and significant remediation costs to buyers and brokers alike.
+Why is it important for a real estate broker engaged in the selling of farm and ranch property in Texas and the Texas Hill Country to be aware of the environmental issues that can be posed by abandoned dipping vats located on Texas ranches, and how are those environmental issues best addressed so as to ensure your seller or buyer are aware of the environmental concerns, and why they should be onboard with addressing those concerns.
+Texas real estate ranch brokers should understand that environmental concerns such as cattle and goat dipping vats are important because of the long-lasting contamination factors that remain present today from those practices that began occurring in the early 1900s and lasted through the 1950s.
+Contamination of streams, soils, and groundwater from dipping vats can result in claims and significant remediation costs to buyers and brokers alike.
 Remediation costs are determined by the extent of the contamination and the location of the contamination.
-Obviously a contamination site that is located close to surface water such as a creek are usually more costly to remediate that a contamination site that is located in an isolated area away from ground water and surface water.
+Obviously, a contamination site that is located close to surface water, such as a creek, is usually more costly to remediate than a contamination site that is located in an isolated area away from groundwater and surface water.

 Dipping vats are fairly easy to spot once you know what you are looking for.
-Remember that have many years they may be covered with brush and over growth, so don’t expect them to always be in plain sight.
-Look for old broken down fencing built in a shape as a chute, and also look for a narrow vat often made of concrete that is 2 feet to 3 feet wide, deep on one end and shallow on the other, usually 8 feet to 12 feet long.
+Remember that they may be covered with brush and overgrowth after many years, so don't expect them to always be in plain sight.
+Look for old broken down fencing built in the shape of a chute, and also look for a narrow vat often made of concrete that is 2 feet to 3 feet wide, deep on one end and shallow on the other, usually 8 feet to 12 feet long.
 Goat vats are smaller than cattle vats, and both are an environmental concern.